tkc49/import-kintone/readme.txt

 2. screenshot-2.png

 == Changelog ==
+* 1.7.4 - FIx doesn't post to wordpress when $kintone_data is empty.
 * 1.7.3 - Fix can not delete post when use kintone appcode.
 * 1.7.2 - Fix can not publish post when use kintone appcode.
 * 1.7.1 - Fix can not save taxonomy when selected custom post type.